top of page

 "After some discussion, which was not prolonged Madison extended his remarks by saying that Assumption was a bitter bill to Virginia and other states that had already paid most of their wartime debts.
 Hamilton responded by indicating that he understood Virginia's unusual position, but wondered whether a reasonable adjustment of the amount that Virginia would be assessed might enable it to support Assumption?
 To which Madison responded that such an adjustment would be a step in the right direction, but that considerably more would be needed to soothe the bitter pain that Assumption represented to most of the southern states."

-What could be done to sooth the bitter pain that assumption was causing southerners?
+What could be done to sooth the bitter pain that Assumption was causing southerners?
 For starters, moving the capital from the north to a location on the Potomac.
 Yes, remove the capital away from the corrupting influence of big cities and northern money-men to a rural setting amidst southern plantations and clean country air.
 That would do nicely.

 Moving the capital south of the Mason-Dixon line "was a just measure," Jefferson concurred in his recounting of the dinner deal "and would probably be a popular one with (the south), and would be a proper one to follow the Assumption. . . .
 But the removal to the Potomac could not be carried unless Pennsylvania could be engaged in it."
 Jefferson had Robert Morris's support, which was encouraging, but by itself was not enough.
 More was needed to insure passage in the Senate.
 Madison, of course, had the necessary votes to get assumption passed in the House.
 Did Hamilton have the necessary votes in the Senate to relocate the capital on the Potomac?
 He assured them he did.
 Was Hamilton willing to make a trade--assumption for a southern capital?